 Circuit2 is intended to illustrate that a user can still select any resistor model (including the original one, as is done in Circuit3), since the constraining type is kept from the original declaration if not specified in the redeclare.
 Thus it is easy to select an advanced resistor model, without limiting the possible future changes.

 A redeclaration can redefine the constraining type:

 '''

 model Circuit4

 extends Circuit2(

-redeclare replaceable model NonlinearResistor

 '''